All UK National Insurance rates and thresholds for 2026/27 — Class 1 employee and employer, Class 1A, and Class 4 self-employed at 6%.

 At £60,000 the 8% rate applies on £12,570–£50,270 (£3,016), then 2% on the remaining £9,730 above the upper limit (£195).

 Employers pay Class 1 NI on top of gross salary — it is not deducted from the employee's pay.
-It applies on each employee's earnings above the Secondary Threshold of £5,000 per year.
+It applies to each employee's earnings above the Secondary Threshold of £5,000 a year, at 15%.

 | Employee Category | NI-Free Up To | Rate Above Threshold |